RackWare-Inc/Rackware-Golden-Template/README.md

 Key Benefits
 - Non-disruptive /Live Migrations
-- Highly secure and efficient data transfer.
+- Highly secure and efficient data transfer
+- Auto provision of target Virtual Server Instance
-- Include/Exclude Lists: Capture and sync only specific files and directories rather than entire systems.
+- Include/Exclude Lists: Capture and sync only specific files and directories rather than entire systems
-- Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times.
+- Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times
 - Network optimization: bandwidth usage limitations, compression and check point restart for all sync operations